- Strong Bluetooth connection

 Initially, my biggest concern was the odd design.
 AirPods look like someone has taken a pair of scissors to the cord of EarPods, leaving just the lonely buds.

 They look just like Apple’s older earphones – the ones you got with your iPhone, and hopefully replaced with something much better – except the stem is slightly elongated to accommodate improved microphones.
 Some will think they look odd protruding slightly from your ears like an über-futuristic Bluetooth headset, but it doesn’t bother me, especially as they’re getting more ubiquitous by the day.

 They’re surprisingly subtle when you’re looking face-on and can easily be camouflaged by a tangle of facial hair.
 They do look a bit odd from the side, and I’m sure I’ve seen some lingering looks from passers-by, but I don’t feel quite as self-conscious wearing them as I thought I would.
-But your mileage may vary.
+In any case, they’re so ubiquitous now that the look as been normalised.